Sheryl Leach: Personal life

 While working as a writer at DLM Inc, Leach met James "Jim" Leach.
 Within a year, they dated and got married when she was 30 years old.
 Together, the two of them had a son named Patrick Leach.
 In the fall of 1987, Leach was stuck in a traffic jam thinking about the lack of videos that held the attention of her then two-year-old son, Patrick.
 This thought would lead to the creation of Barney & Friends and the preceding Barney & the Backyard Gang videos.

 A bit of Leach's personal life during her time with the series was detailed in the documentary I Love You, You Hate Me, which she declined to be in.

-On January 9th, 2013, Leach's son Patrick was arrested for assault with a firearm.
-He was released on USD$1 million bond.
+On January 9, 2013, Leach's son Patrick was arrested for assault with a firearm.
+He was released on US$1 million bond.
 The incident stemmed from Patrick viewing security footage that led him to believe his 49-year-old neighbor was trespassing on his property.
-Patrick ultimately shot his neighbor in the chest following a "screaming match" in the latter's driveway.
+Patrick shot his neighbor in the chest following a "screaming match" in the latter's driveway.
 Patrick attempted to escape by vehicle, but was intercepted by authorities on the Pacific Coast Highway, several miles from the site of the incident.
 He was found in possession of a loaded handgun and rifle.
-His neighbor was left bleeding out, but ultimately survived the encounter after being hospitalized in critical condition.
-In 2015, Patrick was sentenced to 15 years in prison for attempted murder, but was released five years early.
+His neighbor survived the encounter after being hospitalized in critical condition.
+In 2015, Patrick was sentenced to 15 years in prison for attempted murder, but was released after serving five years.

 According to Variety, Sheryl likened the character of Barney to a "brother" of sorts for her son.
-According to Stephen White, a head writer on the show: "Barney was like another entity in the family competing for attention.
-I could imagine that Patrick wouldn’t be crazy about that comparison. [...]
-I think Patrick had a lot to contend with in life — a lot of challenges.
-Some were medical issues; he had had some brain surgery.
-I knew Patrick was troubled."
-Additionally, he had been bullied due to "his association with a kid's show," unbeknownst to Sheryl.

 Philanthropy

 Leach and her life partner Howard Rosenfeld have sponsored projects through their philanthropy organization the Shei'rah Foundation, including a number of documentaries and several youth-based media projects.

-In 2007, Leach and Rosenfeld designed and built The Smithy, a specialty retail outlet in the village of New Preston in Litchfield County Connecticut, that sells local artisanal foods and handicrafts.
+In 2007, Leach and Rosenfeld designed and built The Smithy, a specialty retail outlet in the village of New Preston in Litchfield County, Connecticut, that sells local artisanal foods and handicrafts.

 Leach and Rosenfeld are also involved with community development, land conservation projects, and farming organizations in Litchfield County.
 They own and support two organic farms and were credited by Litchfield Magazine as one of the initiators of the "farm to table" movement in the area.
 They also co-founded the Farmer's Table Dinner program in 2011 together with Partners for Sustainable Healthy Communities.